lhl/strix-halo-testing/hardware-test/README.md

 ### GPU MBW
 This is what we mostly care about for inference.
 The theoretical maximum limit is 256GiB/s (LPDDR5x-8000 x 256-bit bus).

+The maximum MBW I've gotten so far with GPU testing is 221 GB/s with Mesa RADV, 86% of the theoretical bus limit, which is pretty good!

 Using `memtest_vulkan` we get decent performance with AMDVLK out of the box:
 ```
      11 iteration.
 Passed  5.4158 seconds  written:  551.0GB 214.6GB/sec        checked:  580.0GB 203.7GB/sec